logto-io/rfcs/draft/0004-experience-api.md

 A verification record contains the necessary security information to verify a user's identity.
 One or more verification records can be created and verified via Experience API during the sign-in process.

-#### 4.3.1 Primary verification
+#### 4.3.1 Identifier verification

-Primary verification can be used to verify the user's identity with a given identifier.
-A successful primary verification will update the [interaction status](#52-interaction-status) from `Initiated` to `Identified`.
+Identifier verification can be used to verify the user's identity with a given identifier.
+A successful identifier verification will update the [interaction status](#52-interaction-status) from `Initiated` to `Identified`.

 - **Password**: The user's password, which is the most common method for verifying identity.
 It can be used to verify the user's `username`, `email`, or `phone` identifier.
 - **Verification code**: A one-time code sent to the user's email or phone number for identifier verification with a 10-minute expiration time.
 It can be used to verify the user's `email` or `phone` identifier.
 - **Social identity**: An authenticated social identity used to directly identify and verify a user.
 - **SSO identity**: An authenticated SSO identity used to directly identify and verify a user.

-#### 4.3.2 Multi-factor authentication(MFA) verification
+#### 4.3.2 Multi-factor authentication (MFA) verification

 MFA is a security process that requires more than one verification factor to confirm a user's identity.
 It can be used as an additional security check during user interaction.

 Developers can enable MFA using Logto's sign-in experience settings.
 Once enabled, users will be prompted to provide additional MFA verification records during the interaction.
+MFA verifications can only be created and verified after the user is identified.

 The following are the MFA verification record types supported by Logto:

 - **TOTP**: A time-based one-time code generated by a TOTP app for identity verification.
 - **WebAuthn**: A webAuthn (passkey) credential used to verify a user's identity.
 - **Backup code**: A set of backup codes used to verify a user's identity when other MFA verification methods are unavailable.

+#### 4.3.3 New profile verification

+For certain sensitive profile data, such as a new password or a verified email that can be used to identify the user, a verification record is required to ensure the ownership and validity of the data.
+Logto supports the following types of new profile data verification records:

+- **New password**: This verification record is used to set up a new password for the user.
+It checks the new password against the password policy settings and, for existing users, against the old password to prevent reuse.
+For new identity registrations, a related identifier must be provided to verify the password-based identity availability against the existing user database.
+- **TOTP secret**: This verification record is used to set up a new TOTP MFA method for the user.
+It verifies the TOTP secret and generates a new TOTP code for the user to verify the TOTP MFA method.
+- **WebAuthn registration**: This verification record is used to set up a new WebAuthn MFA method for the user.
+It generates a new WebAuthn registration options object for the user to verify the WebAuthn MFA method.

 ### 4.4 User profile